-DESIGN (4-8)Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways.

-Lista disting and asing a SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 4.
-NCLUSIVE DECISION-MAKING STRUCTURES College has identified key leaders that represent diverse campus constituents to steer college-wide communication, input and decisions regarding the Guided Pathways framework.
+DESIGN (4-8) Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways.
+KEY ELEMENT Pre-Adoption SCALE CENTRY Adoption OF ADOPTION Scaling in Progress Full Scale A. NCLUSIVE DECISION- MAKING STRUCTURES College has identified key leaders that represent diverse campus constituents to steer college-wide communication, input and decisions regarding the Guided Pathways framework.
 Constituents have developed transparent cross-functional work-teams to provide the Guided Pathways effort with momentum and regularly provide opportunities for broad college-wide input.
-In addition, this plan strategically engages college governance bodies college-wide. o College currently has not organized or is planning to organize crossfunctional teams or share governance committees that will inform and guide the Guided Pathways effort. • Workgroups or teams have been created, but they are not yet inclusive of some key campus constituents: instructional, counseling, and student support faculty and staff, and administrators.
+In addition, this plan strategically engages college governance bodies college- wide. • College currently has not organized or is planning to organize cross- functional teams or share governance committees that will inform and guide the Guided Pathways effort. • Workgroups or teams have been created, but they are not yet inclusive of some key campus constituents: instructional, counseling, and student support faculty and staff, and administrators.
 The college plans to expand the teams through engaging governance structures and hosting broad, inclusive discussions and forums.
 O Cross-functional workgroups or teams (representing campus constituents) exist but there are no mechanisms yet identified for gathering and infusing college-wide input (including student voice) into the workgroup decision making policies and processes.
-O Cross-functional workgroups or teams who steer the Guided Pathways design process utilize explicit and agreed upon processes for gathering collegewide input (including student voice).
+Cross-functional workgroups or teams who steer the Guided Pathways design process utilize explicit and agreed upon processes for gathering college- wide input (including student voice).
 Cross-functional teams are in communication and collaboration with college governance bodies.